-Each of the main web pages contains important status information in the upper left hand corner.
-The bar graph next to the formation represents receive signal strength.
-During a streaming session this area also maintains a timer to record how long the session has lasted.
+Each of the main web pages contains important status information in the Modem Status panel (shown below) in the upper left hand corner.
+The bar graph next to the satellite () icon represents receive signal strength.
+During a streaming session this area also displays a timer to show how long the session has been active.